telerik/xaml-docs/controls/radgridview/columns/columntypes/column-types-data-column.md

 # Data Column

-The __GridViewDataColumn__ derives from the __GridViewBoundColumnBase__, which means that it inherits all of the functionality too.
+__GridViewDataColumn__ derives from [GridViewBoundColumnBase]({%slug radgridview-columns-column-types-boundcolumnbase%}), which means that it inherits all of the functionality too.
 In addition it allows you to easily bind data, format it and edit it using editors.
-When the columns of the __RadGridView__ are auto generated they are of this type.

-Here it is shown how to define a column of this type.
+>RadGridView's auto generated columns are of this type.

-#### __XAML__
+#### __[XAML] Example 1: Define GridViewDataColumn in XAML.__

 {{region radgridview-columns-column-types-data-column_0}}